Vehicular Eluding In Colorado

 If the crime does not involve any allegation of driving in a reckless manner, it will be charged as eluding a police officer, a misdemeanor traffic offense under 42-4-1413.
 This is less serious than a normal criminal misdemeanor, with reduced possible penalties.
 With very little factual differences, a person can drop from a felony to a relatively minor traffic offense.
 Charges of reckless driving, C.R.S.
 42-4-1401, will often accompany an eluding charge, regardless of whether there is any injury.

-There are defenses for the crime of felony vehicular eluding and misdemeanor eluding or attempting to elude a police officer, and the attorneys at O'Malley and Sawyer, LLC, have nearly 40 years of experience defending people who have been charged with these crimes.
+There are defenses for the crime of felony vehicular eluding and misdemeanor eluding or attempting to elude a police officer, and the attorneys at Sawyer Legal Group, LLC, have nearly 40 years of experience defending people who have been charged with these crimes.
 If you or someone you care about has been charged with Eluding in Arapahoe or Adams County, it is very important to seek the advice of a knowledgeable criminal defense attorney.
 We understand that the fear of being pursued by a police impersonator or a family emergency may result in being unduly charged with this serious crime.
 If you have been arrested for vehicular eluding, do not resist arrest, but be smart, exercise your right to remain silent and call us at 303-731-0719.
 Together, we can protect your future.